camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ##### CIBA flow with Operator Token

-This section provides an example of the CIBA flow with Operator Token, which is a specific case of the CIBA flow where the User Identifier is an temporary token (TS.43 token).
+This section provides an example of the CIBA flow involving an Operator Token, which is a specific case of the CIBA flow where the login_hint provided by the API Consumer is a temporary token (a TS.43 token).
+The presence of a TS.43 token confirms the Subscriber's prior authentication.
 In this case, the API Consumer sends the temporary token to their backend which sends a CIBA Authentication Request with a parameter "login_hint=operatortoken:<temporaryToken>".
 How the API Consumers get a TS.43 token from the Entitlement Server using EAP-AKA SIM-based authentication, how this token is sent to their backend or how the API Provider then validates the temporary token with the Entitlement Server is out of scope of this document.
 The API Consumer must follow the TS.43 definitions to obtain the temporary token.

 ```mermaid
 sequenceDiagram